-If you’re thinking about buying a best monitor for xbox series x in 2020, you’ve come to the right place.
+If you’re thinking about buying the best monitor for Xbox series x in 2021, you’ve come to the right place.
 We’ve tested 35 monitors for under $150 to under $1500.

 Buying a monitor seems like such a simple task.
 You probably have a rough screen size in mind, an equally rough budget and a solid idea of the tasks you want to use it for.
 So, head to your website of choice, hit a few selection boxes and your choice is made for you.
 Job done.